emg/proplog/backend/SETUP_AND_CONFIGURATION.md

 Enter name of role to add: proplog
 Enter password for new role: <make up something, or use random.org>
 Enter it again: <repeat same password>
-Shall the new role be a superuser? (y/n) y
+Shall the new role be a superuser? (y/n) n
+Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) n
 ```

 Create the the database 'proplog' owned by the user 'proplog'